Club name & Headquarters

 Calling a meeting

-The management committee or 20+ members of 2 or more years’ standing can call a general meeting.
+The Management Committee or 20+ members of 2 or more years’ standing can call a general meeting.
 They must write to the Secretary stating the purpose of the meeting and giving at least 28 full days’ notice.
-Members will be given at least 21full days’ notice before any general meeting.
+Members will be given at least 21 full days’ notice before any general meeting.

 Voting rights